jhogan/core/STYLE.md

         self._size = v

 ### Justification
-Property methods are a nice feature of some object-oriented programming that clearly denote the attributes of an object.
+Property methods are a nice feature of some object-oriented programming, such as Python, because they clearly denote the attributes of an object.

     t = toy()
     t.color = 'blue'

-'get' and 'set' prefixes add unnecessary clutter to property that are created using the @property decorator.
-Single word properties that are all lowercase are easier to remember, type and read.
+'get' and 'set' prefixes add unnecessary clutter to properties that are created using the @property decorator.
+Single-word properties that are all lowercase are easier to remember, type and read.
 Methods that start with prefixes such as 'get' and 'set' are difficult to type and remember.

 ### Exceptions
 Occasionally, uppercase characters can imply certain notions.
-SQL is conventionally uppercase, so you could do the following.
+SQL is conventionally uppercase, so you could do something like the following:

     stmt = sql.statement()
     stmt.SELECT = '*'